nabsha-sv/mule-customer-api-test/README.md

 * Database Integration

-This application has a PostGRES backend that has the following Schema.
-The database executable itself is not provided as part of this application.
-It is expected to be configured as a setup activity.

 ## Whats included
 The provided application is a very rudimentary implementation that
 * compiles fine without any extra setup/access